Axel-ex/Spiderbot/README.md

    * Connects the ESP32 to your local Wi-Fi network.
    * Starts a TCP server on port 1234.
    * Listens for incoming string-based commands (e.g., `sf 4`).
-   * Parses these commands and sends them to the `motion_task` for execution.
+   * Parses these commands and sends them to the `gait_task` for execution.
-2. **motion_task:**
+2. **gait_task:**
    * The "brain" of the robot.
 It receives high-level commands from the `net_task`.
    * Uses a `GaitEngine` state machine to translate simple commands into a sequence of precise leg movements.
    * Calculates the target Cartesian coordinates (X, Y, Z) for each leg's endpoint.
    * Sends this position data to the `servo_task`.
 3. **servo_task:**
    * Directly interfaces with the hardware.
-   * Receives target coordinates and movement speeds from the `motion_task`.
+   * Receives target coordinates and movement speeds from the `gait_task`.
    * Performs **inverse kinematics** calculations (see `conversion.rs`) to convert the (X, Y, Z) coordinates into the three required servo angles (alpha, beta, gamma) for each leg.
-   * Smoothly interpolates the servo positions from their current state to the target state, preventing jerky movements.
+   * Interpolates the servo positions from their current state to the target state, using a step preventing jerky movements.
    * Communicates with the PCA9685 driver over I2C to set the final PWM signals for each servo.

 The original project relied heavily on global shared state, which made it difficult to reason about ownership and mutation.
-This implementation keeps ownership clear: the `motion_task` manages the robot pose, and the `servo_task` focuses solely on driving PWM signals.
+This implementation tries to keep ownership clear: the `gait_task` manages the robot pose, and the `servo_task` focuses solely on driving PWM signals.

 ### Why a PCA9685 Servo Driver?

-While the ESP32 has a built-in PWM generator (`ledc`), it's not ideal for robotics applications requiring synchronised multi-joint movement (learned the hard way).
+While the ESP32 has a built-in PWM generator (`ledc`), it's not ideal for robotics applications requiring synchronised multi-joint movement (I learned it the hard way...).
 The 16 ledc channels can not share one single timer, and having the timer in sync is a non trivial task.
 When you command a leg to move, its three servos need to start and stop turning at *precisely* the same time for smooth, coordinated motion.

 The **PCA9685** solves this problem.
 It's a dedicated I2C PWM driver that allows you to update the pulse width for all 16 channels in a single, atomic-like operation.
 The firmware can calculate the positions for all 12 servos and send the update command, ensuring all servos refresh in unison.
 The result is the fluid, life-like motion essential for a legged robot.